Breastfeeding in public: Philippines

 In the Philippines, breastfeeding is protected by various laws, such as the Expanded Breastfeeding Promotion Act of 2009 and the Milk Code of the Philippines (Executive Order 51).
 Mothers are allowed to breastfeed in public.
 Employers are required to allow lactating employees breaks to breastfeed or express breastmilk.
 The law also states that the intervals should not be less than forty minutes for every eight hour working period.
 Offices, public establishments such as malls and schools, and government institutions are required to establish lactation stations separate from the bathroom, where mothers can breastfeed their babies or express milk.
 The Milk Code prohibits the advertising of infant formula or bottle teats for infants under two years old.

 Saudi Arabia

 Even though women cannot show any part of their body in public, breastfeeding is an exception.
 It is common for women to breastfeed in malls and parks, and it is acceptable among the people in Saudi Arabia.

 Syria

-In 2015, Islamic State were reported to be punishing women who breastfed in public.
+In 2015, Islamic State's Al-Khansaa Brigade were reported to be punishing women who breastfed in public.